kergoth/dotfiles/mercurial/extensions/evolve/docs/sharing.rst

 but every competent chef keeps several around.
 Ever try to chop onions with a spoon?)

-In the user guide, we saw examples of *unstable* changesets, which are the most common type of troubled changeset.
-(Recall that a non-obsolete changeset with obsolete ancestors is unstable.)
+In the user guide, we saw examples of *unstbale* changesets, which are the most common type of troubled changeset.
+(Recall that a non-obsolete changeset with obsolete ancestors is an orphan.)

-Two other types of trouble can happen: *divergent* and *bumped* changesets.
+Two other types of troubles can happen: *divergent* and *bumped* changesets.
 Both are more likely with shared mutable history, especially mutable history shared by multiple developers.

 Setting up
 ==========